ZupIT/ritchie-docs/content/en/Getting Started/Linux.md

 ### Latest Version

-Copy and paste the command below to run on your terminal:
+To install the latest version, copy and paste the command below and run it on your terminal:

 ```text
 curl -fsSL https://commons-repo.ritchiecli.io/install.sh | bash